-Blue Springs is home to more than fifteen threatened and endangered animals, including bears, tortoises, and scrub jays.
+Blue Spring is home to more than fifteen threatened and endangered animals, including bears, tortoises, and scrub jays.
 Most notably, it is the winter home to the West Indian manatee who requires warm water.
 The spring is 72 degrees year-round and in 2018, more than 400 manatees called it home for part of the year.

-Between November and March, these majestic and gentle creatures often come to Blue Springs State Park, which has a great boardwalk and overlook that makes it easy to see the manatees without much planning.
+Between November and March, these majestic and gentle creatures often come to Blue Spring State Park, which has a great boardwalk and overlook that makes it easy to see the manatees without much planning.
 Be sure to bring your camera!

-Tips for visiting Blue Springs
+Tips for visiting Blue Spring